pivotal/docs-tap/tap-gui/plugins/app-live-view.md

 ## Details page

 This is the default page loaded in the `Live View` section.
 This page gives a tabular overview containing the application name, instance id, location, actuator location, health endpoint, direct actuator access, framework , version, new patch version, new major version, build version.
-The user can navigate between `Information Categories` by selecting from the drop down on the top right corner of the page.
+The user can navigate between `Information Categories` by selecting from the drop-down menu on the top right corner of the page.

 ![Details Page in UI](./images/details.png)